kubedb/docs/docs/guides/mysql/backup/stash/customization/index.md

 Starting with the `Stash v2024.12.18` release, the backup process for all MySQL versions now supports passing multiple dump arguments using the newly introduced `multiDumpArgs` parameter.

 The `multiDumpArgs` has been introduced for scenarios where you need to separate different types of data within a single dump file.
-For example, you can dump only database schemas without including table data and, in a separate operation, dump only the table data for specific databases.
+For example, you can dump separate operations to dump only database schemas without including table data and dump only table data for specific databases.
 Using `multiDumpArgs`, these operations can be executed separately but stored in a single dump file, ensuring they are restored in the correct sequence.

 You can specify dump arguments for multiple `mysqldump` commands by separating each with `$args` using the `multiDumpArgs` parameter.